BOXLEGENDARY/Advanced-Luau-Decompile/README.md

 FunFact: I was just trying to make it better I didn’t try to use Execute to decompile but there are some problems If you run this script it will use Execute to decompile I don’t know how that happens

-# has problem with Execute ( FIX )

-if u found error contact me pls

-NOW DECOMPLINE DON'T HAVE PROBLEM
+NOW DECOMPLINE DON'T HAVE PROBLEM ( FIX )

 # NOTE

 upgrade by sys_$tab group ( not lego hacker )

+if u found error contact me

 # DISCORD